The three elements of the

 Situational Q-sort Version 3.15

-For the older version (RSQ 2.0) used in some past research,
+For an older version (RSQ 2.0) used in some past research,

-The RSQ and the RBQ have been translated into 9 languages other
+The RSQ and the RBQ have been translated into many languages other

 than English (so far).
-You can access the translations
+You can access some of the translations

 using the links below.